collodi/thorberry/README.md

     }
 You will have to disable the default server on 80.

-## piface gem output pin number
+## piface Gem Output Pin Numbering
 piface's README says that the relays can be accessed with pin 1 and 2.
-The correct pin numbers are 0 and 1.
-So the output pin numbers are from 0 to 7.
+However, the correct pin numbers are 0 and 1 for the relays.

 ## Setting Up Systemd
 Here is an example systemd file.